RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 Salaried Employees will be paid $65,520 per year in 24 payments on the 1st and 16th or on the preceding business day.

 ## Availability
+Adding absences to your work calendar is necessary so that your planned time off can be accounted for during resource planning.
+Client communication should occur between 9am and 6pm M-F only, except by absolute necessity.

 ### Hourly Employees
 Hourly employees may set their availability as needed.
 Changes to availability should be made prior to the Wednesday before the sprint starts, where possible.
 Two (2) weeks notice, when possible, is appreciated.

 ### Salaried Employees
 Salaried staff should plan to be available between 10:00am and 3:00pm on days when they are working.
+Please be sure to notify the team via email if you are unable to be available during core hours.

 ## Furloughs, Hours reduction, etc
 ## Hourly Staff